 Swatch Size and Accuracy

 When it comes to knitting your gauge swatch, we recommend casting on 40 stitches and knitting 40 rows in order to create a substantial swath of fabric for checking gauge.
-The pitfall of the common 20-stitch or 4”/10cm swatch is that they are knit with attention and care—meaning a completely different tension than a knitter is likely to have halfway through a garment project as they knit in front of the tv.
-A large swatch allows measurement of a more naturalistic tension—tension more like what will be used throughout the project.
-Additionally, the tension is changed by the proximity of the cast-on and bind-off rows to where the gauge is measured.
-These rows can be much tighter or much looser than the regular stitches, depending on the cast-on or bind-off technique used.
+The pitfall of the common 20-stitch or 4”/10cm swatch is that they usually have a completely different tension than a garment is likely to have halfway through the project.
+A large swatch allows the knitter to relax into a more natural tension—closer to that which will be used throughout the project.
+Additionally, tension is changed by the proximity to the cast-on and bind-off rows to where the gauge is often measured.
+These rows can be much tighter or much looser than the regular stitches, depending on the techniques used.
 The larger swatch allows you to measure in the middle, far from any differentiation in tension.
-While it might feel like a lot of knitting, this is going to help get you a garment that actually fits in the end, and that insurance is going to feel good as you knit the remainder of your garment.
+While it might feel like a lot of knitting for nothing, we can assure you that this is going to help get you a garment that actually fits in the end, and that peace of mind is worth a lot as you knit your garment!

 Measuring Your Gauge from the Swatch

-You’re not trying to match any designer’s gauge here, so as long as you like the fabric, you “got gauge!”
-So now you just need to measure it carefully in order to input your gauge in the pattern generator.
-Wash and block your swatch using the method you will use to wash and block your eventual garment.
-When dry, measure the innermost stitches:
+You’re not trying to match any designer’s gauge here, so just knit comfortably–as long as you like the fabric, you “got gauge!”
+Now you just need to measure it carefully in order to input your correct gauge in the pattern generator.
+Wash and block your swatch using the method you will use to wash and block your final garment.
+When dry, measure the innermost stitches (where they are the most consistent):

-- If you’re using inches, you will be measuring the number of stitches and rows per 1 square inch.
+- If you’re using inches, measure the number of stitches and rows per 1 square inch.

-- If using centimeters, measure the number of stitches per square 10cm.
+- If using centimeters, measure the number of stitches and rows per 10 square centimeters.

 Go to custom pattern generation instructions